 The police talk refers to a socialization practice wherein Black parents educate their children on how to maneuver encounters with law enforcement.
 According to Shannon Malone Gonzalez, a Ph.D. candidate in sociology at the University of Texas at Austin, parents deploy double consciousness to inform their children of how police officers view Black people.
 Double consciousness, as theorized by W.E.B.
 DuBois, refers to how Black people must maintain a concept of self that also includes the view of themselves as seen through the eyes of their oppressors.
 However, in the context of the police talk, Gonzalez argues that this double consciousness tends to rely on controlling images of Black men and how white society perceives them as a threat or the ideal criminal.
-This specific focus on Black men leads to a police talk that centers Black boys and marginalizes Black girls.
+This specific focus on Black men leads to a police talk that centers on Black boys and marginalize Black girls.

 Gonzalez published a study in Gender & Society in 2019 that investigates how Black mothers address the unique ways Black girls experience police violence.
 The study included an analysis of interviews with 30 Black mothers from a southern urban city who had children between the ages of 4 and 13 years old.
 70% of the mothers interviewed had daughters.
 Gonzalez recruited from two social clubs and two non-profit organizations to cut across economic classes.
 The interpretation of this analysis focused on the topics of racial profiling, the purpose of the police talk, and the advice given within the making it home framework.

 How the Making It Home Framework Marginalizes Black Girls